coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 the given rule) and ``y`` is any expression parsed in entry ``expr`` at level strictly less than ``2``.

-Rules associated to an entry can refer different sub-entries.
+Rules associated with an entry can refer different sub-entries.
 The grammar entry name ``constr`` can be used to refer to the main grammar of term as in the rule